Brady's Legislative Blueprint for a Safer America

 Special interests have an outsized voice within our democratic system, making it harder for average Americans to be heard.
 Congress should act quickly on legislation that will reform our electoral processes and ensure that all Americans have an equal voice and an equal vote.

 America’s election laws allow groups like the NRA to spend millions on political ads funded by anonymous donors.
-These dark money rules allowed them to spend over $50 million in 2016 in support of gun industry allies in federal elections.
+These dark money rules allowed them to spend over $50 million in 2016 and more than $37 million between 2020 and 2022 in support of gun industry allies in federal elections.

-The procedural filibuster has become an instrument of partisan gridlock, allowing a minority voice to hold the Senate hostage with the goal of inaction.
-In 2013, a clear majority of senators supported a bill expanding Brady Background Checks — an expansion favored by about 90% of Americans — but a procedural filibuster prevented the legislation from even coming up for a vote.
+In 2013, a clear majority of senators supported a bill expanding Brady Background Checks — an expansion favored by over 90% of Americans — but a procedural filibuster prevented the legislation from even coming up for a vote.

 The Constitution allows the Senate to establish its own rules, and the Senate has changed the filibuster rules several times since the nation’s founding.
 Gun violence prevention champions in Congress must make clear that this procedural tool is being used as a means of obstruction.